maxlapides/dovetailer/README.md

 ## Roadmap

+- Improve error handling of email compiles that result in `undefined` output
 - Improve caching mechanism for image dimensions
 - Support `@import` in CSS
 - Replace attributes like `""blah""` with `'"blah"'`